-At the bottom I included notes of things I didn’t want to forget.
-What you don’t see is on the back of this sheet I have written various ideas for posts and crafts!
+At the bottom, I included notes of things I didn’t want to forget.
+What you don’t see is that on the back of this sheet I have written various ideas for posts and crafts!

-Lastly I look for large gaps that need filled in.
-I did a search for “Calendar of national holidays” and got so many pages to choose from!
+Lastly, I look for large gaps that need to be filled in.
+I did a search for “calendar of national holidays” and got so many pages to choose from!

 Then I went through the links and wrote the holidays/celebrations on my calendar that pertained to what I like to write about.
 Successfully filling in any gaps that needed filling!